 READERS’ QUESTIONS – EXPERT ANSWERS

-Q: Sometimes it seems as if modern sewing machines can be very expensive.
+Q: Sometimes it seems as if a modern sewing machine can be very expensive.
 How expensive were they, comparatively, when they first became household items?

 -Ruth Raymond, Darien, Connecticut